lukemerrick/super-simple-homepage/README.md

 ##Overview

-This project is a simple exercise in python templating to facilitate a somewhat updatable and customizable perosnal landing page that is fully static for easy hosting.
+This project is a simple exercise in python templating to facilitate a somewhat updatable and customizable personal landing page that is fully static for easy hosting.
 The goal is to maintain *super simple* design so that users can quickly understand and completely customize where necessary.

 ##Updates

-I do not maintain/update this code regularly, but I mirror here any changes I make to the code in the process of tweaking my personal homepage.
-If you want to take this project and run with it, be my guest, but I'm sure it's probably been done more cleanly and with better documentation elsewhere.
+I do not maintain/update this code regularly, but I do post any changes I make to the code in the process of tweaking my own personal homepage.
+If you want to take this project and run with it, be my guest, but I bet there is probably better-written and better-documented code elsewhere on github for you to use as a starting point.

 ####Resources for using this code to make yourself a website